Harvestry Documentation Screenshot Capture

 Scene Change Detection

-Any cell that passes both gates and has a VoL score below 250 causes the entire frame to be rejected as blurry.
-The grid approach prevents a sharp presenter webcam in the corner from rescuing a frame where the slide content is actually blurry — a problem that whole-frame VoL scoring cannot handle.
+Any cell that passes both gates and scores below the VoL threshold marks the frame as blurry.
+The grid approach prevents a sharp presenter webcam in one corner from rescuing a frame whose slide content is actually blurry — something whole-frame scoring cannot catch.

 Max Interval Setting